-As we mentioned previously, NATO is the acronym for the North Atlantic Treaty Organization, an alliance of countries that work together to implement the North Atlantic Treaty.
+As we mentioned previously, NATO is the acronym for the North Atlantic Treaty Organization, an alliance of 30 independent countries that work together to implement the North Atlantic Treaty.
 NATO's 12 founding member countries include the U.S., Canada, the United Kingdom, France, Italy, Portugal, Norway, Denmark, Iceland, Belgium, the Netherlands and Luxembourg.
 Greece and Turkey joined in 1952, followed by West Germany in 1955.
 Spain joined in 1982.

 When the founding members drafted the original treaty, there were disagreements on how many countries should join.
 The United Kingdom wanted to keep the NATO small and strong, but the United States wanted to include smaller, weaker countries — those more likely to succumb to the Soviets.
 France was most concerned with protecting its colonial territories, and Germany was a concern to all three countries [source: NATO].